edwardmartins/sorting-algorithms/README.md

 ## Insertion Sort
+Insertion sort is a simple sorting algorithm that works the way we sort playing cards.
+It is efficient for (quite) small data sets.
-Insertion Sort is often used when the data set is nearly sorted (it takes minimum time (Order of n))
+Insertion Sort is often used when the data set is nearly sorted (it takes minimum time (Order of n)).
 Insertion sort takes maximum time to sort if elements are sorted in reverse order.